Kuratoro/haskell.zettel.page/notes/index.md

 title: Haskell Zettelkasten
 ---

-Welcome to the Haskell [Zettelkasten](https://neuron.srid.ca/2011401.html), which aims to be a comprehensive community-maintained knowledgebase for Haskell.
+Welcome to the **Haskell Zettelkasten**, which aims to be a comprehensive community-maintained knowledgebase for Haskell.

-This site is a Zettelkasten and is managed by [neuron](https://neuron.srid.ca/).
+This site is a [Zettelkasten](https://neuron.srid.ca/2011401.html) and is managed by [neuron](https://neuron.srid.ca/).

 ## Overview zettels